Xild076/LSDAI/README.md

 - **Speech Clarity**: The `speech.py` module assesses the clarity of the speech, ensuring that the spoken words are easily understood.

-- **User Authentication**: The app includes user authentication functionality, which uses the API key from `api_key.txt` to manage access and usage.
+- **User Authentication**: The app includes user authentication functionality, which uses the API key from `api_key.encrypted` to manage access and usage.

 - **Persistent Data**: Data and analysis results are saved and can be revisited or updated as needed.
 This includes maintaining previous analysis for each user.